-One secret to designing a great kitchen in Denver is to account for your storage needs and desires in the initial planning phases.
+One secret to designing an organized kitchen in Denver is to account for your storage needs and desires in the initial planning phases.
 A storage plan will address how often you cook, entertain and hold gatherings.
 A great kitchen must not only look out of this world, but it also must incorporate the best functionality that meets your needs and lifestyle.

 Everything in your new kitchen should have a designated place.
 Following examples of professional chefs will help you to develop a plan that meets your needs.
 Pros understand that every mixing bowl, spice container, pot and cooking utensil has to have a designated place that is easily accessible.